KMahoney/kmahoney.github.io/_posts/2015-01-28-Jan-2015-editor-update.markdown

 stage of development.
 I had to write a lot of bindings to JavaScript myself, but this wasn't as time consuming as you might imagine.
 There are some rough edges and bugs, but I'm pleased with my choice.
-There was a improvement in development time and I think there's more to it than the fact that it was, at least in part, a rewrite.
+There was an improvement in development time and I think there was more to it than the fact that it was, at least in part, a rewrite.

 I also decided to move from React to virtual-dom.
 This project is much smaller, more understandable, and easier to bind to PureScript than